-Tinnitus is the perception of sound(s) from the ears and/or within the head.
+Tinnitus isn't actually a disease — it's a symptom that something else might be going on with your hearing or health.
+It’s the perception of sound(s) from the ears and/or within the head.
 While it is mostly described as a high-pitched ringing or buzzing sound, it can be perceived in various ways.
 The intensity, tonality, and presentation also vary from one person to the next.

 “The primary root cause of tinnitus is an underlying, untreated hearing loss.
 This underlying hearing loss is highly correlated with Phantom Limb Pain, in that the brain is seeking a healthy signal from a portion of the body and creates a "phantom" sensation when no proper response is received,” explains Hecker.